sparkflows/sparkflows-docs/docs/installation-upgrading/configuration/configuring-ldap.rst

 * Add the below line to conf/configuration.properties ldap.Order=DB

-Then restart the fire server.
+* Then restart the fire server.
 Now you should be able to log in with your admin account.

-One making the required changes, you can remove the line you added to ``configuration.properties`` and restart the fire server.
+Once things are back to normal, you can remove the line you added to ``configuration.properties`` and restart the fire server.

 Notes